-A major general change affecting the use of spray drift values in the assessment of plant protection products is the Entry into force of the new Activity Decree (Activiteitenbesluit), which is expected per January 2017.
+A major general change affecting the use of spray drift values in the assessment of plant protection products is the Entry into force of the revision of the Activity Decree (Activiteitenbesluit), per January 2018, including the introduction of drift reducing technology (DRT) classes.
+Individual techniques are classified into groups of techniques that comply with a minimum drift reduction.
+The list of these DRT classes and techniques that fall into these classes is available at Helpdesk Water (Dutch version only).